 We only accept certified crude palm oil.
 However, not all feedstocks used in the production of renewable fuels are required to be certified.
 If certification is not required, the sustainability of the feedstock production is verified in accordance with Neste's own policies and principles for sustainability and the legislation of the country to which the fuel will be supplied.
 All our raw material supplier must pass a due diligence process related to sustainability of the production.

-In addition, all of our NEXBTL renewable diesel refineries are ISCC-certified as required in Europe and EPA approved for the US.
+In addition, all of our refineries producing Neste Renewable Diesel are ISCC-certified as required in Europe and EPA-approved for the United States.
 This proves that production and raw material sourcing comply with the European Union's Renewable Energy Directive (RED) and the requirements of EPA.
-Moreover, they prove that our NEXBTL renewable diesel is eligible for meeting the environmental obligations in the EU Member States and the United States.
+Moreover, they prove that our Neste Renewable Diesel is eligible for meeting the environmental obligations in the EU Member States and the United States.

 Certificates in Neste